Refresh your memory, or discover new, exciting, and funny facts about Niagara Falls.

 Best time to see it: During the day Cost: Free

 Last time I was down staring at the falls I was in amazement that the barge could stay perched on those rocks while water rushes past.
+On November 5, 2019 during a storm the boat stuck on Niagara Falls actually moved 160' down river.
+The combination of the rusting scow and the strong winds caused it to blow closer to the falls.
+But it got caught up again and is still resting near the brink.
 What a sight it would be when it eventually goes over the falls.
 That would be a fun fact about Niagara Falls, that I would love to see it.

 There are plenty of other fun facts about Niagara Falls...Did you know that Niagara Falls once froze?